gem/oq-engine/doc/manual/oq-manual.rst

 are described below:

--  ``vulnerability_retrofitted_file``: this parameter is used to specify the path to the vulnerabilitymodel file containing the vulnerabilityfunctions for the retrofitted asset
+-  ``vulnerability_retrofitted_file``: this parameter is used to specify the path to the *Vulnerability Model* file containing the vulnerabilityfunctions for the retrofitted asset

 -  ``interest_rate``: this parameter is used in the calculation of the